Meals to make you weep with gratitude

 l'Archetto, Via dell'Archetto, Rome

 The greatest thing about this restaurant is being able to sample three different spaghettis on one plate: order the Assaggini and then choose the ones you want.
 They have an enormous spaghetti menu with over 100 options so this way you get to try more than one.
 We were in pasta heaven and all three were delicious, especially the crema di scampi which had a brandy, parsley and tomato sauce, and the caccio e pepe, a Roman classic with Pecorino cheese and black pepper.
 The restaurant is located down a side street, a stone’s throw from the Trevi Fountain.
 I probably would’ve avoided eating here, presuming it to be a tourist-trap, but a friend’s Italian boyfriend sent me some recommendations of places that the locals like to go to, and this was one.
 We just about managed to get a table outside as it was really busy and filled with Italians – always a good sign.
 It’s located on a charming little cobbled street and we really felt like we were getting the full Roman experience here.
 Great food and excellent wine, served by slightly grumpy but charming waiters.
 It’s really reasonably priced, considering the location, and was so good we came back again the day after.
 We probably would’ve eaten there every day but we decided to try a few other places as recommended by our Italian friend.
-You can read more about our experience of Rome here:
+You can read more about our experience of Rome on that trip here:

 Restaurante Maria Castaña, Santiago de Compostela, Spain This place was recommended to us by the hotel receptionist on our first night in Santiago, our setting off point for a four-day hike to Finisterre (you can read more about our adventures here: Camino de Santiago – the last leg ) It was so good we went back again on our return to Santiago at the end of the trip.
 Twice.